luffyscreen/web-kiosk/README.md

 2. **Service**: StayOnTopService runs as foreground service with configurable check interval
 3. **Main Activity**: Displays web content in full-screen immersive mode
 4. **Monitoring**: Service continuously monitors if the app is visible and brings it to front if needed

+## Attribution

+Android is a trademark of Google LLC.
+The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons 3.0 Attribution License](https://creativecommons.org/licenses/by/3.0/).